Compare two cars

 Verdict

 BMW appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the Swedish car offers much better overall protection, which launches it ahead of the other contender.
-From there things take a different direction, with BMW offering somewhat better performance, just enough to call it quicker.
+From there things take a different direction, with BMW outracing its opponent in any situation possible, making it better choice for boy racers.
 To make things even better, it consumps less fuel!
-I believe that, when we take all into account, we have only one winner here - the BMW.
-Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
-I'm only here to help.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among more than 12.000 different ones in our database.
+It's not difficult to say then that if I'd need to make a choice, it would definitely be the BMW.
+In any case that's my personal view, built upon all the data available to me.
+What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among thousands of similar, yet so different vehicles.